modir/laminas-book/docs/forms.md

 We put a form inside of the 6-column-width grid cell, which makes the form half the width of the screen (look at lines 31-32).

+!!! note
-> Sometimes it is impossible to use Twitter Bootstrap styling with standard Laminas form view helpers.
+    Sometimes it is impossible to use Twitter Bootstrap styling with standard Laminas form view helpers.
-> For example, standard view helpers @`FormCheckbox` and @`FormRadio` can't be tweaked to support
-> Bootstrap styles.
-Fortunately, there is a third-party module [neilime/zf2-twb-bundle](https://github.com/neilime/zf2-twb-bundle)
+    For example, standard view helpers @`FormCheckbox` and @`FormRadio` can't be tweaked to support Bootstrap styles.
+Fortunately, there is a third-party module [neilime/twbs-helper-module](https://github.com/neilime/twbs-helper-module) that you can install with Composer.
-> that you can install with Composer (do not be confused with module's name - it supports Laminas as well).
-This module provides convenient view helpers for rendering Laminas forms
-> and applying Bootstrap styling to them.
-It works transparently, so once you installed the module, standard Laminas form view helpers
-> become replaced with module-provided form view helpers, so you don't need to change your view template code.
+    This module provides convenient view helpers for rendering Laminas forms and applying Bootstrap styling to them.
+It works transparently, so once you installed the module, standard Laminas form view helpers become replaced with module-provided form view helpers, so you don't need to change your view template code.

 ### Styling the Validation Errors List